MarkovYu/Python_For_Psychologists_24/lecture/overview.md

 ### TL;DR

 Within this course we will explore the [Python programming language](https://en.wikipedia.org/wiki/Python_(programming_language)), specifically how it can and why it should be utilized within experimental psychology.
 To do so, we will follow a "learning by doing" approach in a tripartite manner.
 Starting from a basic introduction into `programming` and `python` (Block I), we will evaluate how `python` can be used to run `experiments` (Block II) and `analyze` the resulting `data` (Block III).
 Thus, we actively seek out `realistic examples` and `workflows`, trying to solve problems with `python`.
 Along this way we will also talk about important adjacent topics such as `computing environments` and `IDE`s.
-For a rather precise outline of the course, please consult the [respective section](https://aylinsgl.github.io/Python_For_Psychologists_23-24/setup.html).
+For a rather precise outline of the course, please consult the [respective section](https://markovyu.github.io/Python_For_Psychologists_24/setup.html).

-### How to reach the folks in the front
+### How to reach me

 The contact information of the instructors are as follows: